MacOS Malware Development: 0x01

 }

 Alright, let’s discuss the second technique.
 It’s similar to methods used on Windows, and one common approach is process injection, which is the ability for one process to execute code in a different process.
 In Windows, this is often utilized to evade detection by antivirus software, for example, through a technique known as DLL hijacking.
-This allows malicious code to masquerade as part of a different executable.
-In macOS, this technique can have significantly more impact due to the differences in permissions between applications.
+This allows code to hide as part of a different executable.
+In macOS, this technique can have huge impact due to the differences in permissions between applications.

 In the classic Unix security model, each process runs as a specific user.
 Each file has an owner, group, and flags that determine which users are allowed to read, write, or execute that file.
 Two processes running as the same user have the same permissions; it is assumed there is no security boundary between them.
 Users are considered security boundaries; processes are not.
 If two processes are running as the same user, then one process could attach to the other as a debugger, allowing it to read or write the memory and registers of that other process.
 The root user is an exception, as it has access to all files and processes.
 Thus, root can always access all data on the computer, whether on disk or in RAM.